-Maximizing production capacity is crucial for manufacturing companies, especially in competitive regions like Singapore.
-According to ITA, manufacturing has driven Singapore’s economy for over 50 years, evolving from low-cost, labor-intensive production to high-value manufacturing.
 As a global economic hub, Singapore offers many opportunities for manufacturers.
 To stay competitive, businesses must focus on improving efficiency, reducing costs, and increasing their ability to meet customer demands, ultimately driving long-term growth and boosting their market position.

-This essay will look at the importance of increasing production capacity and how firms may achieve operational excellence by embracing contemporary technology.
 It will discuss the advantages of optimizing production, the role of modern ERP systems in streamlining manufacturing processes, and how businesses can enhance resource allocation and production scheduling.
 The article will also cover crucial techniques and technology that can help organizations stay competitive while growing over time.

-What is Production Capacity?
+What is Production Capacity in Manufacturing?

-Production capacity is the maximum volume of goods and materials that a corporation can create under normal conditions, taking into account elements such as time, personnel, machinery, and supplies.
-It describes a company’s potential production, determining how much product may be produced during a given time period, such as daily, weekly, or annual.
-Understanding this capacity is critical for efficiently managing production and ensuring smooth operations.
+It describes a company’s potential production, determining how much product may be produced during a given time period, such as daily, weekly, or annually.
+Understanding this capacity is critical for efficiently managing production and ensuring smooth operations, and guaranteeing a company’s operational efficiency and ability to meet client demand.

 Why is Production Capacity Crucial?